thyssenkrupp Test Tower Rottweil

 The result of successful teamwork

-Rottweil is an idyllic small town located between the Black Forest and Swabian Alb on the River Neckar.
-It was founded almost 2000 years ago by the Romans and its town centre has scarcely changed since the 16th century.
-Visitors from all over Europe flock to Rottweil to admire the extraordinary beauty of the "town of towers".
-Alongside a large selection of art galleries and cultural offerings, the perhaps most impressive view in Germany now awaits you there.
+Rottweil is an idyllic small town situated on the river Neckar between the Black Forest and the Swabian Alps.
+It was founded almost 2,000 years ago by the Romans, and its town centre has hardly changed since the 16th century.
+Visitors from all over Europe flock to Rottweil to admire the extraordinary beauty of the ‘City of Towers’.
+In addition to a wide range of art galleries and other cultural attractions, it is also home to arguably Germany's most impressive view.